alismasood/lyfttest/README.md

 pip install
 ```

-The lyfttest app is now installed in your virtualenv
+The lyfttest app should now be installed in your virtual environment.

 ## Running
 Once installed, you can run the application using these commands: